Jump to Main Content

 • Avoid having too many secondary projects that can become distractions.

-• Apply for one of the ASH Abstract Achievement Awards as a postdoctoral fellow and earn the opportunity to present your work at the ASH annual meeting.
+Apply for one of the ASH Abstract Achievement Awards as a postdoctoral fellow and earn the opportunity to present your work at the ASH annual meeting.
+Benefits vary by award.

-• Attend grant writing workshops and career-related talks about how to succeed in academia or industry.
+• Enroll in the ASH Grant Writing Workshop and other courses through ASH Academy.
+Attend career-related talks about how to succeed in academia or industry.

-• Take courses and obtain certificates that can complement your research direction.
+• Obtain CME/MOC credits through ASH that can complement your research direction.

 • Consider doing two short postdocs instead of one if your first postdoctoral experience doesn’t fit your needs.